Permafrost/Tundra/README.md

 * #### tundra.document:keys

-  Returns all the top-level keys in the given IData document.
+  Returns the top-level keys in the given IData document that match the given regular expression pattern if specified, or all top-level keys if no pattern is specified.

   * Inputs:
     * `$document` is an IData document from which all top-level keys are to be fetched.
+    * `$pattern` is an optional [regular expression pattern] that is used to filter the list of keys returned.
+If not specified, all keys are returned.

   * Outputs:
-    * `$keys` is the list of all top-level keys in the given IData document.
+    * `$keys` is the list of the top-level keys in the given IData document that match the given regular expression `$pattern` if specified, or all top-level keys if no `$pattern` was specified.

 * #### tundra.document:last